On this page you’ll find information about going on an internship abroad with the Erasmus+ Grant.

-You may do an internship after your graduation, under these express conditions:
+You may do an internship after your graduation only if you meet these specific conditions:

 You may receive an Erasmus+ Grant as a contribution to your travel and subsistence costs, and extra funding is available for traineeships.
-The size of the Grant may vary, according to differences in living costs between your country and the destination country, the number of students applying for a grant, the distance between countries, and the availability of other grants.
-Furthermore, the grant is awarded based on the actual duration of your time abroad, which is 12 months at most.
+The size of the Grant may vary according to differences in living costs between your country and the destination country, the number of students applying for a grant, the distance between countries, and the availability of other grants.
+Furthermore, the grant is awarded based on the actual duration of your time abroad, which is maximum period of 12 months.

 |Maximum available amount||Destination|

 Group 1: Denmark, Finland, Iceland, Ireland, Liechtenstein, Norway, Luxembourg, Sweden, United Kingdom

 Group 2: Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, the Netherlands, Portugal, Spain